 - Flu Shots

 Each year in the U.S., more than 200,000 people are hospitalized from seasonal flu-related complications.
 The Centers for Disease Control and Prevention (CDC) recommend a yearly flu vaccine as the first and most important step in protecting against flu viruses.
-A flu vaccine is needed annually because the types of flu viruses typically change each year.
-It's not unusual for new flu viruses to appear annually, this is why the flu vaccine is reformulated each year to keep up with these changes.
+A flu vaccine is needed annually because the body's immune response decreases over time, and types of flu viruses are always changing.
+This is why the flu vaccine is re-evaluated and often reformulated each year.

 - Who should get a flu shot?